 – Add salt and eggs.

-- Pour milk in a pot with salt and bring it to a boil.
+– Pour milk in a pot with salt and bring to a boil.

 – While the milk is on the stove, chop parsley fine.

-- Now add as much milk as needed (milk must be hot), depending on size of the buns; mix it and add parsley
+– Now add as much milk as needed (milk must be hot), depending on size of the rolls; mix and add parsley.

-- Cover it with a damp kitchen cloth and let it rest for 30 minutes (the bread will soak all the milk and become a dough); should the dough be too liquid add some more bread crumbs
+– Cover with a damp kitchen cloth, let rest for 30 minutes (the bread will soak all the milk and becomes a dough); should the dough be too liquid add some more bread crumbs.

 – In a big pot bring water with salt to a boil.

 – Form dumplings – if you have wet hands (use cold or warm water) it is easier to form them.

 – Do a test: Make small dumpling and cook it in the water; should the dumpling fall apart while cooking add more bread crumbs into the mix; should the dumpling be too solid add another egg.

-- Every time you form a dumpling make your hand wet.
+– Every time you form a dumpling moisten your hands with water.

-- Put the dumplings into the boiling water; they will be under the water but will come up to the surface.
+– Put the dumplings into boiling water; they will be under water but will appear at the surface.

-- Reduce heat right away so they can be cooked in slightly boiling water which becomes lesser boiling.
+– Reduce heat right away so they can be cooked in slightly boiling water (just less boiling).

 – The dumplings would “soak” in the water for 20-25 minutes.